-- An acid ingredient (i.e., vinegars or lemon and lime juices) combines with a fat ingredient (like vegetable, nut, or chile oils) plus additional seasonings, including spices and herbs, syrups, zests, and any secret ingredients that lend a signature something to the mix.
+- Combine an acid ingredient (i.e., vinegar or lemon and lime juices) with a fat ingredient (like vegetable, nut, or chile oils) plus additional seasonings, including spices, herbs, syrups, zests, and any secret ingredients that lend a signature something to the mix.
 The possible flavor combinations are practically endless.

 - You can also tenderize with enzymatic ingredients, like yogurt, milk, honey, or pineapple juice.
-Use them in place of the acid ingredient or in combination with them.
+Use them in place of, or in combination with, the acid ingredient.
 Chef John likes grilling with chicken marinated in a yogurt-based marinade: "It tenderizes slightly, without turning the meat into mush," he explains, "and imparts a tangy flavor that lifts all the other flavorings."

 Blended is best.